-- (1) No person may deliver or supply or allow to be delivered or supplied any dangerous goods of a type and in a quantity exceeding that specified in Schedule 2 to any premises that are not registered as contemplated in section 60(1). - (2) No person may deliver or supply or allow to be delivered or supplied any dangerous goods to any premises in contravention of any conditions of the certificate of registration applicable to those premises. - (3) No person may handle or allow to be handled any container containing dangerous goods in a manner that may damage that container. - (4) Every person who delivers dangerous goods must ensure that- - (a) a 9 kilogram dry chemical fire-extinguisher is available at all times during the delivery; - (b) during any transfer of the dangerous goods, the delivery vehicle is physically earthed to the storage facility to which the dangerous goods are being transferred; - (c) while delivering- - (i) the delivery vehicle is placed in such a position that it can be moved easily and quickly in the event of an emergency; - (ii) the delivery vehicle is not parked on or across a pavement or a road; - (iii) no delivery hose lies on or across a pavement, road or other premises; - (d) no dangerous goods are transferred to a storage facility that does not comply with the requirements of Chapter 8 of this by-law and the provisions of SANS 0263; - (e) any device connected with, or used for, the delivery of the dangerous goods- - (i) is designed for its purpose; and - (ii) is maintained in safe and good working condition; and - (f) no dangerous goods are spilled during delivery. - (5) No person may transfer or allow to be transferred any dangerous goods to any motor vehicle, aircraft, vessel, ship or boat while its power source is in operation. - (6) No person may transfer any dangerous goods to any aircraft unless the aircraft is earthed to the transferral device by means of an earth cable. - (7) Any person who contravenes subsections (1), (2), (3), (4), (5) and (6) commits an offence.
+(1) No person may deliver or supply any dangerous goods of a type and in a quantity exceeding that specified in Schedule 2 to any premises that are not registered as contemplated in section 64(1).

+(2) No person may deliver or supply any dangerous goods to any premises in contravention of any conditions of the certificate of registration applicable to those premises.

+- (3) No person may handle or allow to be handled any container containing dangerous goods in a manner that may damage that container. - (4) Every person who delivers dangerous goods must ensure that- - (a) a 9 kilogram dry chemical fire-extinguisher is available at all times during the delivery; - (b) during any transfer of the dangerous goods, the delivery vehicle is physically earthed to the storage facility to which the dangerous goods are being transferred; - (c) while delivering- - (i) the delivery vehicle is placed in such a position that it can be moved easily and quickly in the event of an emergency; - (ii) the delivery vehicle is not parked on or across a pavement or a road; - (iii) no delivery hose lies on or across a pavement, road or other premises; - (d) no dangerous goods are transferred to a storage facility that does not comply with the requirements of Chapter 8 of this by-law and the provisions of SANS 10263; - (e) any device connected with, or used for, the delivery of the dangerous goods- - (i) is designed for its purpose; and - (ii) is maintained in safe and good working condition; and - (f) no dangerous goods are spilled during delivery. - (5) No person may transfer or allow to be transferred any dangerous goods to any motor vehicle, aircraft, vessel, ship or boat while its power source is in operation. - (6) No person may transfer any dangerous goods to any aircraft unless the aircraft is earthed to the transferral device by means of an earth cable.

-118. Records of transport permits
+122. Records of transport permits